 We play a pivotal role in providing large-scale, long-term and world-class research that helps governments, industry and the wider community to make informed decisions about the management of Australia’s marine estate.

 AIMS is a Commonwealth statutory authority established by the Australian Institute of Marine Science Act 1972.

 This work includes:

 - conducting strategic and applied research into marine life, from microbes to whole-of-ecosystems, and the processes that sustain them

 - monitoring the condition and trends in the health of the marine environment

 - building models and decision-support tools to assist interpretation of the data collected

 - developing a broad spectrum of enabling technologies, from molecular sciences to ocean technologies.

-In the past 20 years, our focus has turned to monitoring and understanding the changes we see in these ecosystems, from Western Australia’s Scott Reef to Darwin’s coastal waters to the Great Barrier Reef.
+In the past 20 years our focus has turned to monitoring and understanding the changes we see in these ecosystems, from Western Australia’s Scott Reef to Darwin’s coastal waters and the Great Barrier Reef.

-The next decade will be one of action: helping to sustain and repair these ecosystems in the face of a changing climate, and creating the tools to enable the best possible planning and decision-making for conservation and sustainable development of the energy, mineral, tourism and food resources in and under our tropical oceans.
+The next decade will be one of action, helping to sustain and repair these ecosystems in the face of a changing climate.
+We are creating the tools to enable the best possible planning and decision-making for conservation and sustainable development of the energy, mineral, tourism and food resources in and under our tropical oceans.